Income inequality in the United States: Measurement

 Various methods measure income inequality.
 Different sources prefer Gini coefficients or ratio of percentiles, etc. Census Bureau studies on household and individual income show lower levels than some other sources, but do not break out the highest-income households (99%+) where most change has occurred.

 One review describes six possible techniques for estimating American real median income growth.
 Estimates for the 1979-2014 period ranged from a decline of 8% (Piketty and Saez 2003) to an increase of 51% (CBO).

 Two commonly cited estimates are the CBO and Emmanuel Saez.
 These differ in their sources and methods.
-Using IRS data for 2011 Saez claimed that the share of "market income less transfers" received by the top 1% was about 19.5%.
+Using 2011 IRS data, Saez claimed that the share of "market income less transfers" received by the top 1% was about 19.5%.
 The CBO uses both IRS data and Census data in its computations and reported a lower "pre-tax" figure for the top 1% of 14.6%.

 Census Bureau data

 U.S. median family income from 2001 to 2016 (real, measured in 2016 dollars), with comparative statistics, from the Fed Survey of Consumer Finances.
-The top decile and bottom quintile had real increases in income comparing 2001 and 2016, while the 20th to 80th percentiles has decreases.
+The top decile and bottom quintile had real increases in income comparing 2001 and 2016, while the 20th to 80th percentiles had decreases.
 For all families, the median was $54,100 in 2001 and $52,700 in 2016, a slight decline.
 Note this differs from real median household income, which hit a record level in 2016.

 The Census Bureau ranks all households by household income based on its surveys and then divides them into quintiles.
 The highest-ranked household in each quintile provides the upper income limit for that quintile.
 Census data reflects market income without adjustments, and is not amenable to adjustment for taxes and transfers.
-Because census data does not measure changes in individual households, it is not suitable for studying income mobility.
+Because census data do not capture changes within individual households, they are not suitable for studying income mobility.

 A major gap in the measurement of income inequality is the exclusion of capital gains, profits made on increases in the value of investments.
 Capital gains are excluded for purely practical reasons.
 The Census doesn't ask about them, so they can't be included in inequality statistics.

 Obviously, the rich earn much more from investments than the poor.
 As a result, real levels of income inequality in America are much higher than the official Census Bureau figures would suggest.